-Portugal Capital Gains Tax
+Capital Gains Tax on Property in Portugal

 Portuguese capital gains tax is based on your ownership structure, residency status, and if the asset is your primary residence.
-Capital gains are the profit that you make when selling a property.
+Capital gains are the profits that you make when selling a property.
 When you sell a property, the eventual capital gain that you make from the purchase is liable to tax.

 Asset sales are subject to capital gains tax.
 Personal goods are not subject to taxation, and inheritances are only subject to a limited sort of stamp duty because it only applies to gains made on real estate and investments.

-The owner of the property is required to disclose the tax return the year in which the house was bought and the respective price that was paid in acquiring the property.
+The owner of the property is required to disclose the tax return, the year in which the house was bought, and the respective price that was paid in acquiring the property.
 If you had works carried out on the property, then these should be declared.
 This includes things like installing a new heating system.
 Present the invoices and the amounts paid for the maintenance, and they will be considered in the capital gains assessment.

 An important note is that if you are reinvesting your total selling price into a new home, then the potential capital gain may not be subject to tax.
-However, this is only applicable if the house that you are selling is your permanent address and if it corresponds with your tax address.
+However, this is only applicable if the house that you are selling is your permanent residence address and if it corresponds with your tax address.

 The time period is also important – you must purchase a new house and reinvest the total selling price 24 months prior to such a sale or 36 months after the sale.
 If this is followed, then the owner informs the Portuguese Tax Authorities of their intention to reinvest back into the property market in Portugal.

-We`ve created an ultimate guide about Capital Gains Tax in Portugal, so you can get all the information you need in one place.
+We`ve created an ultimate guide about Capital Gains Tax in Portugal so you can get all the information you need in one place.